 mountain view with flower

 Take a break.

 Occasionally in all the running around I need a little break.
 I have a beautiful mountain view behind my house, so I like to stop, look out, breathe deeply, and remember that there is more to life than just my four walls.
-Sometimes a mental break includes a walk, a cup of tea or coffee, or a nap.
+Sometimes a mental break includes a walk, a cup of tea or coffee, a nap, or a bubble bath (except I can’t do that because I don’t have a bathtub!).
 It’s the little things that count in this stage.
+Remember that a “social media break” often does not refresh us like we think it does.

 Do something you enjoy.

-We have a lot of work that we need to do everyday that is just the normal, mundane of housekeeping and homemaking.
+We have a lot of work, and good work it is, that we need to do every day with just the normal, mundane of housekeeping and homemaking.
 Sometimes we can enjoy it better if we take some time to do something we really enjoy.
 I encourage you to find some hobby or project that you enjoy and occasionally take a bit time for it.
 You will find it will give you strength to do the work you don’t enjoy so much.

+mountain view with flower